openstack-archive/stx-docs/doc/source/installation_guide/2018_10/simplex.rst

   different distributions of operating systems by using multiple virtual machines on a single physical server.

-Only a small amount of Cloud Processing / Storage power is required with an All-In-One Simplex deployment.
+Only a small amount of cloud processing / storage power is required with an All-In-One Simplex deployment.

 .. figure:: figures/starlingx-deployment-options-simplex.png
    :scale: 50%
-   :alt: All-In-One Simplex Deployment Configuration
+   :alt: All-In-One Simplex deployment configuration

-   *All-In-One Simplex Deployment Configuration*
+   *All-In-One Simplex deployment configuration*

 An All-In-One Simplex deployment provides no protection against an overall server hardware fault.
 Protection against overall server hardware fault is